kriebb/kriebb.github.io/_posts/2023-06-10-safeguard-your-private-data-programmers-discover-secret-scanning.md

 Secret scanning alerts for users are available for free on all public repositories.
 Organizations using GitHub Enterprise Cloud can enable secret scanning alerts for users on their private as well as internal repositories and public repositories for free with a license for GitHub Advanced Security.
 An alert is also sent to contributors who committed the secret if they haven't ignored the repository.

 When you want to know more about GitHub AdvancedSecurity, Go visit this [blogpost](https://devopsjournal.io/blog/2023/05/23/GitHub-Advanced-Security-Azure-DevOps) about Advanced Security.
-It is written by my [Xebia | Xpirit](https://xpirit.com) college Rob Bos and he is known as an authority when it comes to Github.
+It is written by my [<code>Xebia | Xpirit</code>](https://xpirit.com) college Rob Bos and he is known as an authority when it comes to Github.

 # How to manually undo my mistake